tvanderplas/sayari-spark-problem/readme.md

 ## Notes

  * Some names appear more than once within both datasets.
 Since the duplicates all appear to refer to the same individual or entity, I decided not to exclude them from the results.
+ * Some names have leading whitespace.
+Trimmed and case-agnostic matching may yield more results.
  * Even though GBR and OFAC use different language for ID number comments, matching on only ID number values is very accurate.
  * The addresses in OFAC have a problem with extra commas that needs to be handled.